Structuring a data-driven pricing team: the B2B model

 Choosing the right organizational model

-Once you understand the issues at stake, you need to decide where to place the authority within your structure.
-This is the fundamental step in building a successful data-driven pricing team.
+Once you understand the challenges, you need to decide where to place the balance of authority within your organization.
+This is the foundational step in building a high-performing data-driven pricing team.

 Centralized model: advantages and limitations

 A single team manages pricing for the entire group.
-This ensures perfect consistency and strong expertise.
-It is ideal for structures with few countries.
+This ensures complete consistency and a high level of expertise.
+It’s ideal for organizations operating in just a few countries.

-The major risk remains the disconnect with the local field.
-Sales representatives may perceive this team as a bureaucratic obstacle.
+The main risk remains a disconnect from the local market.
+Sales representatives may view this team as a bureaucratic obstacle.

-This model requires seamless communication tools.
-Otherwise, approval times skyrocket.
+This model requires seamless communication channels.
+Otherwise, approval times will skyrocket.

 Decentralized model: advantages and limitations

 Here, each business unit manages its own pricing policy.
-Responsiveness to the local market is maximized.
-Experts are close to end customers.
+This ensures maximum responsiveness to the local market.
+Experts work closely with end customers.

 Strict safeguards are needed to prevent abuses.
 A common charter remains essential.